Kitware/divvy/Documentation/content/docs/misc_contributing.md

 title: Contributing
 ---

-We welcome you to join the development of vtk.js.
+We welcome you to join the development of Divvy.
 This document will help you through the process.

 ## Before You Start